- Science & Math

 In addition to the courses required for UC admission, high school students who intend to major in ecology and evolution should take high school courses in biology, chemistry, advanced mathematics (precalculus and/or calculus), and physics.

+This is a screening major.
 The faculty encourage applications from students who are prepared to transfer into the ecology and evolution major at the junior level.
 Transfer applicants are screened by Admissions for completion of required equivalents of calculus, general chemistry, and introductory biology courses prior to transfer.

 California community college students should follow the prescribed coursework in the UCSC transfer agreements available at ASSIST for course equivalency information.